TuneOfCode/Backend-Panda-Chat-App/README.md

 If you need to configure any settings for this project, you can do so by modifying the `src/config/index.js` file. and copy file .env.example to .env

+## Docker

+To start the project via docker, you can use the following command:
+`docker compose up -d`

+To watch the project via docker, you can use the following command:
+`docker compose logs -f`

 ## Contributing

 If you'd like to contribute to this project, you can fork the repository and submit a pull request.